norvig/paip-lisp/docs/chapter13.md

   (audit-trail acct)))
 ```

-Now a call to `withdraw` with a `audited-account` as the first argument yields three applicable methods: the primary method from `account` and the :`before` and :`after` methods.
+Now a call to `withdraw` with a `audited-account` as the first argument yields three applicable methods: the primary method from `account` and the `:before` and `:after` methods.
 In general, there might be several of each kind of method.
-In that case, all the :`before` methods are called in order, most specific first.
+In that case, all the `:before` methods are called in order, most specific first.
 Then the most specific primary method is called.
-It may choose to invoke `cal1-next-method` to get at the other methods.
+It may choose to invoke `call-next-method` to get at the other methods.
-(It is an error for a :`before` or :`after` method to use `call-next-method.)` Finally, all the :`after` methods are called, least specific first.
+(It is an error for a `:before` or `:after` method to use `call-next-method.)`
+Finally, all the `:after` methods are called, least specific first.

 The values from the `:before` and `:after` methods are ignored, and the value from the primary method is returned.
 Here is an example: